 Federal employee business

-As part of the shutdown, many federal employees are locked out of their job and, therefore, not heading to work each day.
-Small companies located near and around federal buildings, like those near national parks and monuments, won't see as much business as usual.
+As part of the shutdown, many federal employees are locked out of their jobs.
+Because these workers are not heading to work each day, small companies located near and around federal buildings, like those near national parks and monuments, won't see as much foot traffic.
 Nowhere is the impact greater than in Washington, D.C., where the majority of the furloughed employees are based.

 No workplace safety checks